-In general, the test equipment used shall be capable of:
+In general, the test equipment used shall be capable of

 - a. measuring the power that would be accepted by the antenna while the power is directed to a 50 Ohm load.
 An impedance matching network is to be provided for the test period by the beacon manufacturer.
-The matching network shall present a 50 Ohm impedance to the dummy load and shall present to the beacon power amplifier output the same impedance as would be present if the antenna were in place (the matching network is not required if the beacon power amplifier nominal output impedance is 50 Ohm and the beacon antenna VSWR measured relative to 50 Ohm is within the 1.5:1 ratio); - b. determining the instantaneous phase of the output signal and making amplitude and timing measurements of the phase waveform; - c. interpreting the phase modulation to determine the value of the encoded data bits; - d. measuring the frequency of the output signal; - e. producing gating signals synchronized with various features of the signal modulation; - f. maintaining the beacon under test at specified temperatures and temperature gradients while performing all other functions stated; - g. providing appropriate navigation input signals, if applicable; and h. measuring the radiated power level, as described in Annex B.
+The matching network shall present a 50 Ohm impedance to the dummy load and shall present to the beacon power amplifier output the same impedance as would be present if the antenna were in place (the matching network is not required if the beacon power amplifier nominal output impedance is 50 Ohm and the beacon antenna VSWR measured relative to 50 Ohm is within the 1.5:1 ratio); - b. determining the instantaneous phase of the output signal and making amplitude and timing measurements of the phase waveform; - c. interpreting the phase modulation to determine the value of the encoded data bits; - d. measuring the frequency of the output signal; - e. producing gating signals synchronized with various features of the signal modulation; - f. maintaining the beacon under test at specified temperatures and temperature gradients while performing all other functions stated; - g. providing appropriate navigation input signals, if applicable; and - h. measuring the radiated power level, as described in Annex B.

 A suggested sequence for performing the tests described herein is shown in Table F.1 of Annex F, but the tests may be performed in any other convenient sequence.
+However, it is highly recommended that, when applicable, the tests requiring open air radiation be performed only after successful completion of conductive, non-radiation tests.
 The test results are to be summarized and reported as shown in Annex F, with appropriate graphs attached as indicated.